robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Manage Device
 -------------

 A device uses this request to become a managed device.
-It should be the first device management request sent by the device after connecting to the Internet of Things Foundation.
+It should be the first device management request sent by the device after connecting to the IoT Platform.
 It would be usual for a device management agent to send this whenever it starts or restarts.

 .. important:: Support for this operation is mandatory for any managed devices.